nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `find Lizzy` followed by `unarchive 1` _unarchives_ the 1st contact in the results of the `find` command.

 <div markdown="span" class="alert alert-warning">:exclamation: **Alert:**
-You can only use this command when in the **archives address book**.
+You can only use this command when in the **archives contact list**.
 Otherwise, you will get an error that tells you to use the correct command
 </div>

-### Switching between default and archives: `switch`
+### Switching between the default and archived contact list: `switch`

-Switch between archives or the default address book in ModuleMate Finder.
+Switch between the default contact list or the archived contact list in ModuleMate Finder.

 format: `switch`
-* Alternatively, you may use F10 to perform the same command
+* Alternatively, you may use <kbd>F10</kbd> or `File -> Switch...` in the menu to perform the switch

 Examples:
-* `switch` changes the view to the other address book.
+* `switch` changes the view to the other contact list.
 If you are in `Default` mode, then it changes to `Archives`, and vice-versa.
-* Pressing `F10` on your keyboard also does the same as the above.
+* Pressing <kbd>F10</kbd> on your keyboard or `File -> Switch...` in the menu also does the same as the above.

 ### Undo a command : `undo`